JuanpaCortez93/dotNetFundamentals/README.md

 We hope this repository meets your expectations.

-## What you'll take in this course
+## What you'll take in this repository

 - Backend programming concepts
 - Most used C# fundamentals in backend development